People are infected when they are bitten by an infected tick or come in contact with an infected louse.

 (See also Overview of Bacteria Overview of Bacteria Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable... read more .)

 Several species of Borrelia bacteria cause relapsing fever.
 A different species of Borrelia causes Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
-These spiral-shaped bacteria... read more .
+These... read more .

 Relapsing fever is transmitted by soft-bodied ticks, hard-bodied ticks, and body lice.